julielinx/julielinx.github.io/_posts/2020-09-10-39_regression_lasso.md

   - Where
     - MSE: mean squared error
     - $\alpha$: regularization term
-      - i.e., how much the model is regularized
+      - i.e. how much the model is regularized
-      - A value of 0 is no regularization (i.e., regular linear regression)
+      - A value of 0 is no regularization (i.e. regular linear regression)
-      - As the value approaches infinity, the weights approach zero (i.e., no features contribute and results in a flat line through the data's mean)
+      - As the value approaches infinity, the weights approach zero (i.e. no features contribute and results in a flat line through the data's mean)
     - $\theta$: the theta array
 - Lasso regression subgradient vector: $g(\theta, J) = \nabla_{0} \mathrm{MSE}(\theta) + \alpha
   \begin{pmatrix}